woossi0/suite/docs/usermanual/source/installation/mrsid/index.rst

 #.
 Restart Tomcat.

-Continue at the :ref:`dataadmin.mrsid.verify` section.
+Continue at the :ref:`installation.mrsid.verify` section.

+.. _installation.mrsid.centos:

 CentOS / Red Hat
 ----------------

 .. note:: By default, the Production WARs install will not show **any** of the GDAL image formats at all.
-To enable GDAL image formats in the Production WAR file, please see the section on :ref:`dataadmin.gdal`.
+To enable GDAL image formats in the Production WAR file, please see the section on :ref:`installation.gdal`.
 This section assumes that the GDAL image formats are already enabled.

 MrSID support is provided by a separate package called **gdal-mrsid**.